-We can use to + infinitive and for + noun to say what is the purpose of an action, or the reason why we do something.
+We can use to + infinitive and for + noun to talk about the purpose of an action or the reason why we do something.

 - I went to the grocery store to buy some vegetables.

 - I studied hard to pass the exam.

 - Let’s go to the pub for a drink.

 - We climbed to the top for the views.

 - I went to the shop to buy some milk.

 - I went to the shop for some milk.